ibrahim-s/bookLibrary/readme.md

 *	Moreover from there you can sort the books, by either title or author.
 *	If you want to download a book with the default or first link, just stand on it and press ente.
 *	If you want to download it with the second or another link, tab to that another link and press enter on it.
+*	Lastly do you want to export any library as html file, Yes you can
+*	Stand on the library you want to export and press the contact menu, arrow down once to Export library as html and press enter.
+*	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.
+*	That's it, an information message will be displayed telling you that the library has been exported, congratulations.

+### Changes for version 1.1 ###

+*	Added export feature to library list, so that you can now export any library as html file.
+*	modifying the sorting feature in book list, showing name and author in a better way.

 ### Changes for 1.0 ###